 Our house was the usual gathering place for our large extended family and these were always great times.
 My mother wasn’t one to stress out about preparing enormous meals with all the fixings.
 Her sisters, my aunties and my grandmother – all my heroes – contributed to the feast.
 Washing up afterward was even fun as the women, including cousins and “in-laws”, would come together in the kitchen sharing stories, laughing at each other’s various mishaps.
 We were a lively bunch and family was everything.

 Then my grandfather died and 15 years later my grandmother.
 In both cases, my mom was with her parents as they left this world and I think that has always stayed with her.
 I know she considers it a gift to have held them as they struggled for their last breaths, but at the same time, a piece of her left with each of them.
-A piece of her heart for sure, but I think something more.
-A part of who she was.

 It wasn’t long after that when my mom’s depression, which had been percolating under the surface as she cared for all of us, my dad, her dad, our growing families, and then finally her mother, bubbled up.
 It was still slow though, showing up as physical symptoms for which no diagnosis could be found.